marioarranzr/dev.to/blog-posts/react-bootstrap/react-bootstrap.md

 )
 ```

 the website is default configured to load the `App` component.
-So, in this case, that is going the component to modify.
+So, in this case, this is going to be the component to modify.

-So far, this `App.js` is using a _functional component_, a component which doesn’t have its own state or needs to access a lifecycle hook
+So far, this `App.js` is using a _functional component_, a component which doesn’t have its own state or needs to access a lifecycle hook.

 ```js
 function App() {